Bodrum Travel Report 2025: Sights, Hotels & Insider Tips

 Best time to visit Bodrum

-The best time to travel to Bodrum is May–June and September–October.
-During both periods, temperatures range between 21°C and 28°C, the sea is warm enough for swimming (September/October sea temperature still 23°C+), and the number of tourists is significantly reduced compared to July/August.
+The best time to visit Bodrum is May–June and September–October.
+During both periods, temperatures range between 21°C and 28°C, the sea is warm enough for swimming (September/October sea temperature still 23°C+), and the number of tourists is significantly lower compared to July/August.
 During my week in October, we had temperatures of 21–25°C, two afternoons with brief showers, and otherwise mostly sunny weather.
-July and August, with temperatures reaching up to 35°C and resorts at full capacity, are the hottest period—manageable for beachgoers, but too hot for sightseeing.
+July and August become the peak season with temperatures reaching up to 35°C and the resorts being fully booked—manageable for beachgoers, but too hot for sightseeing.

 Arrival in Bodrum

 The airport is Milas-Bodrum Airport (BJV), approximately 35 kilometers from the city center.
-Transfer to the hotel takes 30–60 minutes depending on the location (Meşelik/Güvercinlik are closer, Gümüşlük or Yalıkavak up to 60 minutes).
-Direct flights from Germany are available.
-SunExpress, Pegasus and Turkish Airlines, From €80–200 return, depending on the season and booking time.
-A connecting flight via Istanbul adds 3–4 hours to the journey.
+Transfers to the hotel take 30–60 minutes depending on the hotel's location (Meşelik/Güvercinlik are closer, Gümüşlük or Yalıkavak up to 60 minutes).
+Direct flights from Germany are offered by SunExpress, Pegasus, and Turkish Airlines, with return fares ranging from €80–200 depending on the season and booking time.
+Connections via Istanbul add 3–4 hours to the journey.

 On site: Rental car or transfer?

-Anyone wanting to explore the entire peninsula (Gümüşlük, Yalıkavak, Türkbükü in one day) will need a rental car (€20–40 per day, international driving permit recommended) offers the most flexibility.
-For those staying only at the resort and taking occasional excursions: transfer services or taxis are sufficient.
-Turkish traffic is chaotic, but manageable with some patience.
-No truck, bus, or city center stress outside of peak season.
+For those wanting to explore the entire peninsula (Gümüşlük, Yalıkavak, and Türkbükü in one day), a rental car (€20–40 per day, international driving permit recommended) offers the most flexibility.
+For those staying at the resort and taking occasional excursions, transfer services or taxis are sufficient.
+Turkish traffic is chaotic, but manageable with a little patience.
+Avoid the stress of trucks, buses, or city centers outside of peak season.

 Bodrum Costs — Surprisingly Affordable